wrapperband/FeathercoinWalletGuide/README.md

 ![Paper Wallet Warning](/images/ftc-0.9.3.2-paper.wallet.warning.01.png)

 ###  Import you Paper Wallet address back

-To import your public / private keys back into a wallet:
+**How to import your public / private keys back into a wallet :**

 1. Open Menu -> Settings -> Debug
 2. Unlock the wallet, 600 is the time

- walletpassphrase "YourLongPassphrase" 600
+ > walletpassphrase "YourLongPassphrase" 600

 3. Type in the console :

- importprivkey yourPrivateKeyInWalletImportFormat "TheLabelThatIWant"
+ > importprivkey yourPrivateKeyInWalletImportFormat "TheLabelThatIWant"

 4. To import multiple keys place false at the end :

- importprivkey L1SLw5C14f8KBZCfUow3h5acEfC8ZLMiLo3fgoDWxHjCTuzyGPcd 'Label' false
+ > importprivkey L1SLw5C14f8KBZCfUow3h5acEfC8ZLMiLo3fgoDWxHjCTuzyGPcd 'Label' false

 5. Check that you have the address by closing the Debug window and going back to your address book
 6. Back-up your updated wallet.data

 ### Encrypt your wallet